Mr-aicoder/HireCopilot--Automatic_Hiring_Agent/Readme.md

 ## Phase 1: Job Description (JD) Generation.
-This phase is orchestrated by a LangGraph workflow that automatically creates a comprehensive and inclusive job description from a simple job title.
+This phase is orchestrated by a LangGraph workflow that automatically creates a comprehensive and inclusive job description from a simple job title
 #### 1. Market Research:
 The research_agent_node (market_research_agent.py) is the
 entry point.
 It uses a web search tool (DuckDuckGo) to find similar job